 Established in 2009, BlackVPN (opens in new tab) is a provider of VPN (opens in new tab) services that has tried to show a lot of dedication toward truly free Internet and their user’s privacy, identifying its cause with those of Edward Snowden, PirateBay founders, and Lavabit’s Ladar Levison and quoting the Universal Declaration of Human Rights which states in its Article 12 that privacy is a fundamental human right.

-While its devotion to these causes is commendable, its platform really isn’t, which is why we urge you to instead check the solutions listed in our best VPN buyers guide.
+While its devotion to these causes is commendable, its platform really isn’t, which is why we urge you to instead check the best VPN (opens in new tab) solutions.

 Most VPN providers offer several subscription options based on their length but BlackVPN does things slightly differently.
 It offers different types of subscription packages based on your VPN requirements and available servers under such type.
 Therefore, you’ll have Global, TV, and Privacy packages, as well as the additional USA and UK packages, all of which can be purchased under 1-month, 3-month, and 12-month plans.